kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 - Something you wish you had known at the start of C4S
 - Advice you would give someone who will take C4S in the future

-When writing your blog post, make sure you answer the planning questions, create an outline, and evaluate your blog post using the 7Cs.
+When writing your blog post, make sure you answer the purpose, audience, and information planning questions, create an outline, and evaluate your blog post using the 7Cs.

 ### Submission

 Your submission should include:
-- Your answers to the planning questions
+- Your answers to the purpose, audience, and information planning questions
 - Your outline
 - Your evalaution using the 7Cs
 - Your final blog post

-Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.
+**Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.**

 ---